 Paper shredding is used across all industries for secure record management.
 Some of the largest clients of this service are those that work with paper documents or records which contain confidential client or patient information like home addresses, phone numbers, social security numbers, credit card numbers and other sensitive personal or private information.
 These include companies in the insurance, dental, medical and legal fields.

 However, document destruction isn't just for big businesses; individual households can have documents destroyed on a one-time or recurring basis to maintain privacy and prevent identity theft.
 Some individuals just do it once a year after tax season.
-If you have a large volume of personal papers that need safe destruction, hire a company to provide a secured container for your location and securely dispose of the contents once a month or more.
-If you're interested in protecting privacy with shredding services, here are the cost factors involved.
+If you have a large volume of personal papers that need safe destruction, hire a company to provide a secure container for your location and safely dispose of the contents once a month or more.
+If you're interested in protecting privacy with shredding services, here are the cost factors.